NBKRedSpy/CardSurvival-InventoryToBase/README.md

 # Change Log
 ## 1.1.0
+* v1.04 compatibility.
-* Fixed compatibility issue with v1.04
+* Fixed compatibility issue with v1.04.
 * Internal: Simplified code to only run when shift is pressed, otherwise use game's origional.
 * Internal: Patched code is now identical to game's version minus slot target.